Guidelines for Contributors

 credibility, and originality.
 They will report their findings back to

 the Series (General) Editor.
-Their responses will be submitted as
+Their responses will be received as

 written comments under one of three headings: